 If you have any council literature, equipment or cards you would like to return, please bring them with you.

 Book an appointment

 An appointment is required to register a death.
-Please contact the Register Office to make an appointment.
+Please contact Customer Services on 01344 352000 to make an appointment.
 If you require urgent funeral papers during a weekend or Bank Holiday, please call Forestcare on 01344 786500.